Goodell: ‘Tragic events’ call for ‘urgent need for action’ | Times Leader

 “The country is hurting, there is uncertainty and there is danger,” Smith wrote.
 “It is also clear that the pain, while shared by so many, has a history of being (borne) more by some than others.
 It is as wrong to be willfully ignorant to this pain as it is to use this pain as cover for inflicting pain on others.”

-NFLPA president on Twitter, saying he felt “a range of emotions” this week.
+NFLPA president JC Tretter of the Cleveland Browns also wrote a statement on Twitter, saying he felt “a range of emotions” this week.

 “Racism is something that we all must take responsibility to end,” Tretter wrote.
 “As human beings, we need to identify and challenge prejudice, rather than deny it.
 Silence in the face of injustice only works to protect and perpetuate that injustice.”